 Stop 1: Soak In A Natural River At Reykjadalur Hot Springs

-After a long flight and drive from Keflavik to Reykjavik, there’s no better way to start your 4 days in Iceland than stretching your legs and getting your blood pumping on a beautiful hike.
+After a long flight and drive from Keflavik to Reykjavik, there’s no better way to start your trip than stretching your legs and getting your blood pumping on a beautiful hike.
 If you’ve ever wanted to bathe in a hot river in the middle of nature, you’ll be excited that the Reykjadalur Hot Springs is the first stop on your Iceland itinerary.

 No matter what time of year you are visiting Iceland, bring a swimsuit!
 Understandably, it does seem counterintuitive to bring a swimsuit to a country called Iceland, but we guarantee you won’t regret having one handy.